AlgoveraAI/handbook/blog/2022-04-05-Tutorial for using token-gated apps on HuggingFace/index.md

 ![mic](./mic.png)

 ## Video Tutorial
-To view the video tutorial of this blog, click the following link:
+To view the video tutorial for this blog, click on the following link: https://www.youtube.com/watch?v=CDsimo0OGCA

 ## Join our community